 Initially, Cash LISA providers were limited however now they can be provided by most high street banks and financial institutions.

-WARNING: Investments in Stocks & Shares are generally considered more risky than the cash equivalents.
+WARNING: Investments in Stocks & Shares are generally considered riskier than the cash equivalents.
 Investments in Stocks & Shares should be considered over a 5+ year investment horizon.
 If you need your cash for a house deposit within a few years then a cash LISA will ensure your capital is not put at risk.

 Lifetime ISAs, for those eligible, can provide massively helpful free money to get on that first rung of the property ladder.
 If being used for retirement, then it’s worth checking if there are better options for you, but they may still have their place.